patriciogonzalezvivo/thebookofshaders/12/README.md

 ## Celluar Noise

-In 1996, sixting years after Perlin's Noise and five years before his Simplex Noise, [Steven Worley wrote a paper call  “A Cellular Texture Basis Function”](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
-In it he describes a procedural texturing tecnique now extensively use by the graphics community.
+In 1996, sixteen years after Perlin's Noise and five years before his Simplex Noise, [Steven Worley wrote a paper call  “A Cellular Texture Basis Function”](http://www.rhythmiccanvas.com/research/papers/worley.pdf).
+In it he describes a procedural texturing technique now extensively use by the graphics community.

 To learn understand the principles behind it we need to be confortable thinking in terms of distance fields and iterations.

 ### A distance field for some points

 Let's say we want to make a distance field of 4 points.
 What we need to do? in a nutshell, **for each pixel we want to calculate the distance to the closest point**.
-That means that we need to iterate throught all the points and store the value to the most close one.
+That means that we need to iterate through all the points and store the value to the most close one.

 ![](cell-00.png)